rodaibrahim/portfolio/README.md

 # 🎓 Roda Ibrahim - Data Analyst Portfolio

 Welcome to my **Data Analyst Portfolio**! 🚀
 Here, you'll find a curated collection of my **projects**, **assignments**, and **certifications** that showcase my journey to becoming a data analyst.
-As a graduate student at the University of Auckland, I am passionate about transforming raw data into insightful stories and solving real-world problems using data-driven solutions.
+As a graduate student at the University of Auckland, I am passionate about transforming raw data into insightful stories and solving real-world problems using data-driven solutions. testing

 ---